zeek/zeek/frameworks/logging.rst

         }

 All of Bro's default log streams define such an event.
-For example, the connection log stream raises the event :bro:id:`Conn::log_conn`.
+For example, the connection log stream raises the event :zeek:id:`Conn::log_conn`.
 You could use that for example for flagging when a connection to a specific destination exceeds a certain duration: